lowRISC/ibex-demo-system/README.md

 | Blackboard | `synth_blackboard` |
 | Boolean | `synth_boolean` |

+__Note:__ The version of FuseSoC installed when setting up the native Python environment does not support the tags used to control which JTAG tap is used in the build process.
+The default behaviour is to build using the Bscane tap as this is what is needed to make most FPGA boards work.
+Some platforms (notably Sonata) use the JTAG tap instead, and you will need to modify `pulp_riscv_dbg.core` if you are using a version of FuseSoC that doesn't support tags.

 ## Programming FPGA

 To program the FPGA, either use FuseSoC again